YehudaGold/context-component/README.md

 }
 ```

-The ContextComponent implement for you a `render` methods that render the `componentContext.Provider` with the component state and instance method's as value.
+The ContextComponent implement for you a `render` methods that render the `this.componentContext.Provider` with the component state and instance method's as value.

 You can use React lifecycle method's to initialize the state and manipulate it.